hphelion/documentation/bindings.jclouds.compute.md

         cs.destroyNodesMatching(inGroup("myGroup"));

-See the [HP Cloud Java/Clojure jclouds Binding](/bindings/jclouds) page for further information on the jclouds bindings.
+See the [HP Helion Cloud Java/Clojure jclouds Binding](/bindings/jclouds) page for further information on the jclouds bindings.